ffplayout/ffplayout/README.md

 ## **ffplayout-api (ffpapi)**

-ffpapi is an [REST API](/ffplayout-api/README.md) for controlling the engine, manipulate playlists, add settings etc.
+ffpapi serves the [frontend](https://github.com/ffplayout/ffplayout-frontend) and it acts as a [REST API](/ffplayout-api/README.md) for controlling the engine, manipulate playlists, add settings etc.

 ### Requirements